 Uwe and I are peering at a map trying to find out where we are.
 We know we are in Indonesia and we know we are not at Moyo Island, where we’re supposed to be.
 But Wera, the town where we actually are, is nowhere to be seen.

-On most cruise ships you’d consult a map on screens around the public areas or the cabin TV.
-On Star Clippers’ sailing ships, you pop along to the bridge and ask one of the officers.
+On most cruise ships, you’d consult a map on screens around the public areas or the cabin TV.
+On Star Clippers sailing ships, you pop along to the bridge and ask one of the officers.
 Life on these ships is deliciously relaxed.
-If things don’t quite go according to the itinerary, well so be it, “we always need a plan B, C, D or E,” Captain Sergey told us in a talk about the challenges of sailing ships that rely largely on the wind.
-Bare feet and swimming costumes are all you need for trips to the beach, you can leave dressy attire at home and if you want to know anything about the navigation, the bridge is always open.
+If things don’t quite go according to the itinerary, well, so be it.
+“We always need a plan B, C, D or E,” Captain Sergey told us in a talk about the challenges of sailing ships that rely largely on the wind.
+Bare feet and swimming costumes are all you need for trips to the beach, you can leave dressy attire at home and if you want to know anything about navigation, the bridge is always open.

 Mission accomplished, I reported back to Uwe, repeated what I had just learned about the adverse currents and winds we had battled through in the night and pointed to the place on the map where Wera would be - in the northeast corner of the island of Sumbawa since you ask - if the cartographer had thought to add it.
 I’d already been for a look around the town.
 It was small, overlooked by a majestic volcano and fronted by a beach on which several boats were under construction.
 A young lad with perfect English proudly pointed to the men working on them before showing me some of the houses.